Davidonium/floridaman/README.md

   "message": "Internal server error"
 }
 ```

+### Infrastructure

+Terraform and Ansible are used to provide a very simple infrastructure of a single machine in amazon lightsail with redis installed and an nginx for proxying requests to the go app.
+The code is under `infra`.

+See the [ansible README](./infra/ansible/README.md) and the [terraform README](./infra/terraform/README.md) for more details on how to use them.

 ### Disclamer
 I did this project for fun as a result of a joke with some friends at work and me wanting to learn terraform and ansible.
 It features 0 tests and bad practices, I don't work like this though :D.